 - As this program is intended to be multi-year, preference will be given to applicants who are rising sophomores or rising juniors, however students of any undergraduate year are encouraged to apply.

 Offers will be made on a rolling basis after the application deadline until all positions are filled.
-Awardees will be notified by e-mail of their acceptance into the program and will be given a specific time window to accept or decline the offer.
+Fellows will be notified by e-mail of their acceptance into the program and will be given a specific time window to accept or decline the offer.